AI for Law Firms and Legal Departments

 Billing time entry suggestion and regulatory monitoring

-Billing time entry suggestion using practice management activity data (emails, document edits, calls, filings) to generate draft time entry descriptions and durations for attorney review and approval.
-Improves billable time capture for under-recording attorneys and reduces time spent on time entry administration.
-Regulatory change monitoring that tracks specified regulatory sources, legislation, regulatory guidance, court decisions, and alerts your team when changes occur that are relevant to defined practice areas or client industries, with a summary of the change and its practical implications.
+Billing time entry suggestion turns practice management activity, emails, document edits, calls, and filings, into draft time entries for attorney review, improving capture for under-recording attorneys.
+Regulatory change monitoring tracks legislation, guidance, and court decisions and alerts your team when changes affect defined practice areas, with a summary of the practical implications.

 From scope to shipped